Adi7hyanSnair/amfoss-tasks/Task-01/readme.md

 # TERMINAL WIZARD

-Before i started doing the tasks i went through the instructions given in tyhe amfoss Praveshan PDF, I watched several YouTube channels to study the functioning of the linux Commands and started doing the tasks.
+Before I started doing the tasks i went through the instructions given in tyhe amfoss Praveshan PDF, I watched several YouTube channels to study the functioning of the linux Commands and started doing the tasks.
 The commands Include - cd, ls, git clone, git branches -a, cd .., ....etc.